-Amount of Filing Fee
+Transaction Valuation (1) Amount of Filing Fee \$695,880,000 \$38,830.10

-Transaction Valuation (1)

-\$695,880,000 \$38,830.10 1) , , , , ulation assumes that all options to purchase the Issuer's common stock that are eligible fer.
-These options have a value of \$695,880,000 calculated using the Black-Scholes the high and low prices of the Issuer's common stock as reported on the NASDAQ Ī Check the box if any part of the fee is offset as provided by Rule 0-11(a)(2) and identify the filing with which the offsetting fee was previously paid.
+(1) Estimated solely for purposes of calculating the amount of the filing fee.
+The calculation assumes that all options to purchase the Issuer's common stock that are eligible for exchange will be exchanged for new options and cancelled pursuant to this offer.
+These options have a value of \$695,880,000 calculated using the Black-Scholes method based on a price per share of common stock of \$19.385, the average of the high and low prices of the Issuer's common stock as reported on the NASDAQ Global Select Market on September 14, 2009.

+Check the box if any part of the fee is offset as provided by Rule 0-11(a)(2) and identify the filing with which the offsetting fee was previously paid.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-Amount Previously Paid: \$38,830.10 Filing Party: Intel Corporation Form or Registration No.: 005-19567 Date Filed: September 22, 2009 ] Check the box if the filing relates solely to preliminary communications made e before the commencement of a tender offer.
-Check the appropriate boxes below to designate any transactions to which the statement relates: □ third-party tender offer subject to Rule 14d-1. ☑ issuer tender offer subject to Rule 13e-4. ☐ going-private transaction subject to Rule 13e-3. □ amendment to Schedule 13D under Rule 13d-2.
-Check the following box if the filing is a final amendment reporting the results of the tender offer:
+Amount Previously Paid: \$38,830.10 Filing Party: Intel Corporation Form or Registration No.: 005-19567 Date Filed: September 22, 2009 third-party tender offer subject to Rule 14d-1.

+Check the box if the filing relates solely to preliminary communications made before the commencement of a tender offer.

+Check the appropriate boxes below to designate any transactions to which the statement relates:

+$\square$ issuer tender offer subject to Rule 13e-4.

+□ going-private transaction subject to Rule 13e-3.

+$\square$ amendment to Schedule 13D under Rule 13d-2.

+Check the following box if the filing is a final amendment reporting the results of the tender offer: $\Box$

-This Amendment No. 2 ("Amendment No. 2") amends and supplements the Tender Offer Statement on Schedule TO originally filed with the Securities and Exchange Commission on September 22, 2009 (the "Schedule TO"), by Intel Corporation, a Delaware corporation ("Intel" or the "Company"), as amended by Amendment No. 1 to the Schedule TO filed with the SEC on September 28, 2009, in connection with the Company's offer to exchange certain employee stock options for new options covering a lesser number of Intel common shares.
-This Amendment No. 2 is being filed in order to update Exhibit No. (a)(1)(L): Q&A Available on Intranet Website, to include information regarding validation of the Black-Scholes calculations for the exchange ratios and to indicate when the exchange ratios will be final.
+This Amendment No. 3 ("Amendment No. 3") amends and supplements the Tender Offer Statement on Schedule TO originally filed with the Securities and Exchange Commission on September 22, 2009 (the "Schedule TO"), by Intel Corporation, a Delaware corporation ("Intel" or the "Company"), as amended by Amendment No. 1 to the Schedule TO filed with the SEC on September 28, 2009, and by Amendment No. 2 to the Schedule TO filed with the SEC on October 2, 2009, in connection with the Company's offer to exchange certain employee stock options for new options covering a lesser number of Intel common shares.
+This Amendment No. 3 is being filed in order to update Exhibit No. (a)(1)(L): Q&A Available on Intranet Website, to include information regarding: (i) how the 52-week high closing price is adjusted, (ii) how the new 4-year vesting is factored into the exchange ratios, and (iii) why the preliminary ratios are provided in price bands by year, rather than on a grant by grant basis, and that the final ratios will be provided in the same format.

-The information in the Offer to Exchange that was previously filed with the Schedule TO is hereby expressly incorporated by reference into this Amendment No. 2, except that such information is hereby supplemented and amended to the extent provided for above.
+The information in the Offer to Exchange that was previously filed with the Schedule TO is hereby expressly incorporated by reference into this Amendment No. 3, except that such information is hereby supplemented and amended to the extent provided for above.